b0janix/cleaning_company/README.md

 ``Your schedule for the next three months has been created.``

+If you want to provide some arguments, which by the way are not required, you can execute this command

+``bin/console generate:schedule 2024-05-01 2024-05-31``

+So the first argument is the startDate, and it should be passed in the format 'Y-m-d'.
+The second argument is holidays, it is an argument of type array, so we can pass multiple dates.
+If we don't pass any dates, we are going to send an empty array as an argument.
+The dates within the array should be in the format 'Y-m-d' as well.

 and you should have .csv file within the src/files directory.

 So for the code I have one command ``GenerateCleaningScheduleCommand.php`` and one service class ``CSVData.php`` which I inject in the